PERSONALIZING INJECTIONS WITH autoject®2

 Switching to COPAXONE® 40 mg

 Not yet comfortable with manual injections?

 The autoject®2 for glass syringe can be a helpful tool.
-This automatic injection device hides the needle, allowing you to administer COPAXONE® at the touch of a button.
-And it’s available free of charge to anyone taking Teva’s COPAXONE® with a doctor’s prescription.
-Order yours through Teva’s Shared Solutions®.
+This auto injector, or automatic injection device, hides the needle, allowing you to administer COPAXONE® at the touch of a button.
+And it’s available free of charge to anyone taking Teva COPAXONE® with a doctor’s prescription.
+Order yours through Teva Shared Solutions®.

-Both 3-times-a-week COPAXONE® 40 mg and daily COPAXONE® 20 mg are given just under the skin (subcutaneously).
-They can be administered with the autoject®2 for glass syringe or administered manually.1
+3-times-a-week COPAXONE® 40 mg is given just under the skin (subcutaneously).
+It can be administered with the autoject®2 for glass syringe or administered manually.1